The MGA With An Attitude

 I glue down all carpet on the frame side rails, rear bulkhead, and all of battery cover area.
 I also glue down carpet on tunnel front and rear sections.
 Leave carpet on tunnel center section (shift cover area) loose for servicing the gearbox.
 This piece tucks under the front carpet section.
 I leave wide flanges on bottom edges of the center tunnel carpet to be stapled to the floor for good security and easy R&R.

+Driver side foot well carpet had a rubber heal pad sealed onto the carpet.
 I use LTD fasteners on carpet in the foot wells (as original) for easy removal for cleaning and drying (does get wet occasionally).
 Standard length LTD studs work well with 3/8" thick padding in place.
 Carpet under the seats can be slit to go around the seat rails and can be left loose with no fasteners.
 It lays there nicely without moving and can slide out the back for service.
 I take time (considerable fiddling) to carefully trim the floor carpet to fit perfectly around the sides and into the corners, looks neat and helps to immobilize it.
+The first photo is foot well carpet for right side of RHD 1600.
+The second photo is foot well carpet for right side of LHD 1500.
+The gearbox dipstick cover flap was secured with a durable dot press stud fastener (snap).

-The only bound edges for original carpet were around the back edge of the tunnel front and center carpet pieces where they over-lap on top of other carpet, and around the snap down cover for gearbox oil fill and dip stick.
+The only bound edges for original carpet were around the back edge of the tunnel front and center carpet pieces where they over-lap on top of other carpet, around the snap down cover for gearbox oil fill and dipstick, and around the cut-outs around chassis cross member in front of the seats.
 Moss Motors supplied carpet sets are as original.
 Some aftermarket carpet may have all edges bound for the foot well pieces (can't be trimmed), or may have some thin padding incorporated into the carpet itself.
+The rear tunnel carpet piece had the armrest sewn onto it and an access slot underneath so the Dunlopillo cushion could be pressed onto the armrest after attachment.

 Padding the underside and back of the heater shelf and upper bulkhead makes a wonderful improvement in thermal insulation (hot and cold) and sound deadening.
 It would be a pain to do with a fully assembled car, easier with dash and steering column removed (easy removals).
 Bulkhead padding is also much easier in absence of heater box, wiring harness, pedals, and wiper drive parts.
 I had this padding piece in hand for some years before the golden opportunity arose to install it.
 Original thin foam type material used in the Coupe was highly perishable, not recommended except for concours show (if you could find it).